Koit (song)

-Koit (Estonian: "Dawn") is a song by Tõnis Mägi, made popular during the Estonian Singing Revolution.
+Koit (Estonian: "Dawn") is a song by Tõnis Mägi, written in September 1988 and made popular during the Estonian Singing Revolution.
 It is often seen as Mägi's signature song.

 The song is a protest song, promoting the aims of Estonians looking to secede from the Soviet Union.
 The lyric is quite allusive, with references to a "new dawn" breaking.
 The final lines, however, make Mägi's point explicit, as he sings (in translation):